hadeeribrahiem/Global-Salmonella-Concord-genomics/README.md

 (AMR) profiles of S. Concord.

 ## Pipeline:
 The study analysed 50 confirmed S. Concord isolates and underwent rigorous quality control measures.
 The reference genome was obtained through PacBio sequencing.
-Genomes were annotated.
-In silico serotyping and AMR gene detection were performed to characterize AMR profiles across isolates.
+Genomes were assembled and annotated.
+AMR gene detection was performed to characterize AMR profiles across isolates.
-Phylogenetic trees were constructed to identify clusters and lineages, and structural differences in AMR regions were investigated using nanopore sequencing.
-Antimicrobial susceptibility profiles were assessed for subset isolates